Grade Level

 Teacher should introduce artwork and artists who worked in bas relief.
 Relief style art work can be found on friezes on the Parthenon or carvings on the side of old buildings and on gravestones as well.
 Artists who worked in relief might include Louise Nevelson, Lauren Collin, Goga Tandashvili, Duffy London

 Students should be introduced to the concepts of a mold.
-The teacher might consider showing students common molds used in ever day life- toys like play dough, molds in the kitchen- used for cookies and candies, butter molds, etc. The teacher might talk about how manufacturing uses molds.
+The teacher might consider showing students common molds used in everyday life- toys like play dough, molds in the kitchen- used for cookies and candies, butter molds, etc. The teacher might talk about how manufacturing uses molds.

 Show students example of plaster reliefs and the use of clay as a mold.
 Once you have taught the project once, document the project and show that to future students as well as student examples.